yashraizada/yelp-review-sense/README.md

 ## ETL and Data Storage

+The data was extracted, transformed, and loaded (ETL) into an AWS RDS Postgres instance, which serves as the primary data storage solution for this project.
+This section provides an overview of the specific steps taken during the ETL process and the rationale behind selecting AWS RDS Postgres as the data storage solution.

+### Extraction

+The dataset was initially available in a compressed TGZ format.
+It was uncompressed to extract the 5 JSON files.
+Due to the sheer volume of the dataset, PySpark was employed to efficiently parse and work with the JSON files, allowing to prepare the data for subsequent steps.

+### Transformation

+Following data extraction, a series of transformation steps were executed to prepare the dataset:

+* **Data Integration**: Data from various JSON files were logically integrated to align with the project's objectives.

+* **Data Formatting**: Data formatting was applied to maintain consistent data types.

+* **Data Reduction**: Given the substantial size of the dataset, only the relevant features were selected.

+* **Data Cleaning**: The data underwent a comprehensive cleaning process to address issues such as missing values, duplicate entries, and inconsistencies, ensuring enhanced data reliability.

+### Loading

+The transformed data was loaded into an AWS RDS Postgres database.
+The choice of AWS RDS Postgres as the data storage solution was deliberate, driven by several key considerations, such as, high availability, scalability, and security.

+Here's a glimpse of the dataset after completing the processing:

 |      |business_id           |user_id               |review_id             |review_date   |review_stars|review_text         |review_total_interaction|user_yelping_since|user_review_count|user_average_stars|user_fans|user_friends_count|user_total_interactions|user_total_compliments|user_elite_years_count|user_elite_min_year|user_elite_max_year|biz_name                                |biz_city    |biz_state|biz_postal_code|biz_latitude|biz_longitude|biz_stars|biz_review_count|checkin_count|checkin_date_min|checkin_date_max|
 |------|----------------------|----------------------|----------------------|--------------|------------|--------------------|------------------------|------------------|-----------------|------------------|---------|------------------|-----------------------|----------------------|----------------------|-------------------|-------------------|----------------------------------------|------------|---------|---------------|------------|-------------|---------|----------------|-------------|----------------|----------------|
 |1     |-3e3CP3FFc-rvJj_-_airw|--2vR0DIsmQ6WfcSzKWigw|m3QNG3Ni7--EsiFv3IS3dg|2/19/15 5:08  |4           |Da uns der erste ...|302                     |11/27/12 14:19    |1534             |4.18              |880      |3982              |578739                 |133351                |10                    |20                 |2021               |Penn's Landing                          |Philadelphia|PA       |19106          |39.960022   |-75.13715    |3.5      |80              |594          |7/4/10 1:17     |7/2/10 23:27    |